CYCOGS® Education Page on Basic Types of Robots

 The other group are the robotic mobility system engineers

-, who’s design choices create new products.
+, who make design choices and develop innovative products.

 You need to be aware of the robot’s fundamental operating characteristics.